axel-t81/kojrey-training-exercises/cyfrin_updraft_2024/lesson_2_welcome_to_remix_simple_storage/README.md

 This is part of the Cyfrin Solidity Blockchain Course.

+** This branch is up to date with Cyfrin/remix-simple-storage-cu:main

 *[⭐️ Cyfrin Updraft | Welcome to Remix](https://updraft.cyfrin.io/courses/solidity)*

 *[🎥 YouTube | (2:10:42) | Lesson 2: Welcome to Remix - Simple Storage](https://www.youtube.com/watch?v=umepbfKp5rI&t=7842s)*